 IMO discussion has acknowledged that the EEDI is not stimulating the uptake of new technologies, nor is it driving efficiency improvements.
 Read the study here.
 Since 2013 newly-built ships subject to the EEDI have performed much the same as those not covered by the regulation.

-At least two-thirds of containerships, half of general cargo ships and a quarter of tankers launched in 2015 already overshoot the requirement for 2020 without using innovative new technologies.
-This shows that the EEDI is not incentivising the uptake of new technologies – all it may do is prevent a reversion to the worst designs of the past.
+Almost three-quarters (71%) of all new containerships, which emit around a quarter of global ship CO2 emissions, already comply with the post-2025 requirements of the IMO’s Energy Efficiency Design Index (EEDI), according to a recent study based on the in-house analysis of the IMO’s own data.
+Additionally, the best 10% of new containerships are already almost twice as efficient as the requirement for 10 years’ time.
+This reveals that the EEDI is not incentivising the uptake of new technologies – all it may do is prevent a reversion to the worst designs of the past.
 These recent efficiency gains are part of a recognised historical trend for ship design efficiency to fluctuate according to economic cycles and fuel prices.

 What is slow steaming?

 Slow steaming refers to the practice whereby the (operational) speed of the ship is reduced.
 It basically means that the ship’s engine is not used at full power, thus saving fuel, reducing CO2 and air pollutant emissions.